GiovanniZambiasi/gameplay-framework-unity/README.md

     }
 }
 ```
-For now, the `Activate` method is all the `Wizard` needs to be able to tell with it's `Fireball` to fly forward.
+For now, the `Activate` method is all the `Wizard` needs to be able to communicate with it's `Fireball`.
 Now, *how do we create an `Entity` with another `Entity`*?
 For that, we will need another interface:
 ```cs
 namespace WizardsAndGoblins
 {